The problem

 dtl.resource_database_id = @dbId

-and dtl.resource_associated_entity_id = @objectId
+AND dtl.resource_associated_entity_id = @objectId

-and dtl.request_status = N'GRANT'
+AND dtl.request_status = N'GRANT'

-and dtl.request_mode = 'SCH-S'
+AND dtl.request_mode = 'SCH-S'

 ) <= 5